Ruthvik-7/Ruthvik-Mandapalli/README.md

 ---

-I'm a Data Science and AI grad from IIIT Dharwad.
+I'm a Data Science and Artificial Intelligence graduate from IIIT Dharwad.
 Most of my work lives somewhere between healthcare data and ML pipelines — I've spent time building NLP chatbots for clinical domains, classifying facial skin types with CNNs, and co-authoring a paper that got published in a Scopus-indexed journal.

 I like problems that are messy in the real world: noisy data, domain-specific language, limited labels.
 That's where the interesting engineering happens.

----
-## Publication

-**Impact of Internet Derived Information Obstruction Treatment (IDIOT) Syndrome — A Student Cohort Study**
-*Tuijin Jishu / Journal of Propulsion Technology · Scopus Indexed · Vol. 47, 2026*
-Chava Srinivasa Sai, **Mandapalli Ruthvik**, Ramesh Athe

 ---